smetj/wishbone/README.rst

 What?
 -----

-A Python library to build and CLI tool to manage asynchronous coroutine based event pipeline servers with minimal effort.
+A Python application framework and CLI tool build and manage async event pipeline servers with minimal effort.

 Installing
 ----------